-Using a razor wouldn’t be as painful as using an epilator to pluck hair.
-Manufacturers like Schick and Gillette have done a good job at their razors that it is almost idiot proof.
+Using a razor wouldn’t be as painful as using an epilator to pluck the hair.
+Manufacturers like Schick and Gillette have done an excellent job at their razors that it is almost idiot proof.

 3. Great to use on underarms and legs